-The Marin History Museum has created a podcast about the history of China Camp.
-The 15-minute podcast tells the story of China Camp, including its time as a Coast Miwok hunting ground, the growth of the Chinese fishing village, and the creation of the state park.
+The Marin History Museum has created a video about the history of China Camp.
+The 7-minute video tells the story of China Camp, including its time as a Coast Miwok hunting ground, the growth of the Chinese fishing village, and the creation of the state park.
 It also features an interview with Frank Quan.
-The podcast is free and can be downloaded here.
+The youtube video can be viewed here.

 To learn more about China Camp State Park, view a video interview with Frank Quan, who talks about shrimping on the Bay over the years.
 Thank you to Joanna Lin.